sbclter/sbclter-website-2019/bootstrap4-minimal/about/policies/safety-boating/index.md

 			  UCSB’s Marine Operations program on a recharge basis.
 		  </p>
 		  <p>The Small Boat Committee consists of the Launchmaster, 1 researcher, and 1
 graduate student.
-At present (Feb 2019-Feb 2022), the committee is:
+At present, the committee is:
 <ul>
 	<li>Clint Nelson (Launchmaster, Unit Dive Safety Officer)</li>
 	<li>Robert Miller (PI)</li>